christychoma75/goose-game/README.md

 # Goose game

 Author : Shezad T.
 Date : 11/2016

 ## Description

-An example of implementation of the goose game in Java.
+Implementation of the goose game in Java based on a pratical work prepared by J-C. Routier from Lille 1 University.

 Run the `Main.java` file to see the result.